 Take partying in the park to a whole new level by holding your wedding lunch or dinner at one of Singapore’s many parks and gardens.
 If you’re holding your wedding outdoors, you can usually arrange for a temporary gazebo to be set up to protect your guests from the sun or rain.

 One of the more popular wedding venues right now is HortPark, which is pretty yet affordable.
-It has several event spaces for rent including the HortLawn, which costs $1,070 to rent for a full day on Fridays to Sundays.
+It has several event spaces for rent including the HortLawn, which costs $1,070 (inclusive of GST) to rent for a full day on Fridays to Sundays.
 However, the “usual suspects” like Botanic Gardens get really pricey – think $6,000 per day.

 Most of the parks governed by NParks have on-site venues that can be booked for events.
 You can do the venue booking online through their portal.